pmandera/duometer/README.md

 large collections of texts.
 It is written in Scala and implements a MinHash algorithm.

-For example, to look in `~/text-files` for files that contain similar text, run:
+For example, to look in `~/text-files` for files that contain similar texts, run:

 ```bash
 ./duometer -i ~/text-files -o text-files.duplicates
 ```

+For more information about how to use duometer see [this tutorial](http://pmandera.github.io/duometer/tutorial.html).

 # Features